surthgide/thesis/text/1_sec.typ

 == Mathematical background

-The main building blocks that compose the mathematical basis of general relativity are the language of tensors and riemannian geometry, the latter being the study of differential manifolds equipped with a riemannian metric.
+The fundamental mathematical concepts that general relativity is based upon are the language of tensors and riemannian geometry, the latter being the study of differential manifolds equipped with a riemannian metric.

 === Tensors

-In general, a tensor is defined as a multi-linear map between vector spaces or, alternatively, as a function that transforms under a change of coordinates in the following way
+A tensor is defined as a multi-linear map between vector spaces or, alternatively, as a function that transforms under a change of coordinates in the following way

 $ (T')^(a_1 a_2 dots.h a_n)_(b_1 b_2 dots.h b_n) = ( pdv(x'^(a_1), x^(c_1)) pdv(x'^(a_2), x^(c_2)) dots.h pdv(x'^(a_n), x^(c_n)) ) ( pdv(x^(d_1), x'^(b_1)) pdv(x^(d_2), x'^(b_2)) dots.h pdv(x^(d_n), x'^(b_n)) ) T^(c_1 c_2 dots.h c_n)_(d_1 d_2 dots.h d_n) $